sharedgithub/testNotes/BA Note.md

 * a.
 Waterfall - linear, traditional, o/p of first is input for next, fully planned and budgeted

 		benifits - clear requirement, schedule, planned, extensive documentation, progress is easily measurable

 		cons - rigid, inflexible, probles are discovered during testing, promopts gaps between business & developement team.

 		When to use - requirements are clear,no pressure on immediate returns, requirements are stable,Strict requirement for formal approvals at milestones

 * b.
 Incremental Model - Combination of linear and iterative approach, mini water fall, allows easier change of requirements, Focuses on delivering customer value

 		benefits -  Provides early value in the development, requirement changes are allowed, problems can be detected earlier, can utilize problems in next iteration

-Cons - heavy documents, can losses business objective,difficult problems can lead to push next iteration When to use -Large projects where requirements are not understood, big project with new technology or requirement, changing requirements, business users are mandatory, need functional requirements tangible quickly
+		Cons - heavy documents, can losses business objective,difficult problems can lead to push next iteration

+		When to use -Large projects where requirements are not understood, big project with new technology or requirement, changing requirements, business users are mandatory, need functional requirements tangible quickly

 * c.
 Sprial Model - Combination of linear and iterative, heavy risk projects, each cycle ends with review

 		benefits - Accurately manages and mitigates risks, issues are identifies at start and risks are mitigated

 		Cons - high budget, long time, very customised cannot be resuable

-when to use - RIsk is high, resources are availble, no budget issues
+		when to use - Risk is high, resources are availble, no budget issues

 * d.
-Agile SCrum - iterative approach (sprint), at each sprint working model is delivered
+Agile Scrum - iterative approach (sprint), at each sprint working model is delivered

 		Prons - flexible, requirements can be change, collaboration,daily feedback, stops “spinning wheels”

 		Cons - Leads to scope creep due to no defined end date, Challenging to initially adopt, train in an organization, Changing or leaving team members can have a drastically negative effect

 		When to use - Using or creating leading edge technology, Organization as an experienced Scrum Master, Pressure to produce a tangible product quickly, Development team doesn’t have resource constraints

 * e.
 Rapid Developement - Incremental approach, Components and functions are developed in parallel, Developments have tight timeframes, Feedback is received and prototype is refined, Repeated until product fully meets requirements

 		Benefits - Reduce time to development, resusable product, fast

 		cons - need strong team, modular approach with experience team memebers, high risk

 		When to use - system which can be modularized and needs to complete in 2 to 3 months, strong team is availble

 ## 4 chapter -

-	8. What should be business objective ?
+### 8. What should be business objective ?
-	a. what is project Purpose of projects ?
+	a. what is Purpose of projects ?
 	b. what are Objectives and goals ?
 	c.
-WHat is success and how it will be measure ?
+What is success and how it will be measure ?

 ### 9. What is business cases ?

 	document presented to decision makers with solutions, actions and cost & benefits Possible needs and solutions for each problems.

 ### 10. What is contains and When it is used?

 	Problems, solutions/recommendations for same - decision maker to take actions solutions for problems, it is created before start of project so that budgets can be allocated for kick off

 ### 11. How creates it ?

 	anyone as per company, VPs/directors, Managers, BA

 ### 12. Phases to an Effective Business Case
 	 a.
 Analysis - identify problem or opportunity or need, determine high level requirements, collect data needed to support business case (ROI), validate decision with high level return, analys liklihood projects to be approved and if should continue

 	 b.
 Potential Solution - Benefits, cost, time & schedule, risk, one of your solution should be do nothing

 	 c.
 Write Business case - Executive summary, problem statement, analysis, solutions, cost-benefits analysis, recommendation

 	 d.
 Review Business case - validate problem statement, ensure solutions are valid, double check cost-benefits, your recommendation, correct spelling, review document by another person, get project buyin

 	 e.
 Present Business case - remind yourself that your solution is not known to anybody, clearly define problems and business acts, give recommendation, explain ROI, touch each risk level, mention your stekholder backer, summarizing presentation with ROI

 ### 13. What is stekholders ?

 	- indv or groups are directly or indirectly affetcted by activities done by project.
 (Team memeber, Project team, customer, business user, sponseror, city/community, supoorting team, supplier, employees)

 ### 14. Why to identify stekholder ?

 	- correct requirements, support, more ideas, more inputs, Risks, solutions, gain buyin,increase creditiblity

 ### 15. How to identify stekholders ?

 	 a. go through with anticipated scope or requirements or project chartered
 	     - who are the beneficiary
 		 - team or indv directly involved with beneficiaries
 		 - gov parties
 		 - indv or group whoes job is going to affected
 		 - influencer
 		 - ppl who are involved in output of the project
 	 b. get ideas from identified stakeholders

 ### 16. RACI matrix why it is used - to give responsiblity to stekholder, to set clear expectations.

 ### 17. What is RACI ? -

 	R - Responsible - Who will be doing task and who is assigned to do that task.

 	A - Accountable - Who is accountable to get the task done.

 	C - Consulted - SME

 	I - Informed - directors, higher managers to whom we need to updated the status.

 ### 18. How RACI matrixs is drawn ?

 	horizontal - project roles are listed (Project manager, BA, Stakeholders, sales manager, directors) vertical - Action or task (Project planning, requirement gathering, elicit, solution designing)

 ## ----Chapter 5. ----

 ### 19. why it is needed ?
 	a.
 Requirements guide what business needs and solution meets needs

 ### 20. WHat is requirements ?
 	Something product smust have and quality it must have.

 ### 21. Categories of Requirements ?

 	a.
 Functional - things product must have
 	b.
 Non Functional requirement - security, interface
 	c.
 Contraints - global requirements - need of product, naming conventions, assumptions, stekholders/customer list, budget, examples -
 	The product budget must not exceed $50,000
 	The product shall run on the company’s existing machines Implementation of the product cannot interrupt daily business The last 5 years of historical data needs to be made available in the product

 ### 22. What makes good requirement ? - it is SMART requirement
 	S - Specific - clear, simple - why ?, what ?, when ?, where ?